Skip to main content

 info

-• Annotated entity objects can be used to receive ExchangePayload requests, such as MyIntegrationEntities.AddDevice.
+• Entity annotated objects can be used as parameters to receive ExchangePayload requests, such as: MyIntegrationEntities.ServiceEntity.

-• The @EventSubscribe annotation subscribes to events, where eventType is the event type (optional).
-If empty, it subscribes to all event types.
+• The @EventSubscribe annotation subscribes to events, where eventType denotes the event type, which is optional and can include multiple values.
+If left empty, it subscribes to all event types.

-• The Beaver IoT platform executes asynchronous subscriptions asynchronously and synchronous subscriptions synchronously.
-Developers can add the @Async annotation for asynchronous execution to isolate business logic in an asynchronous thread pool.
+• The Beaver IoT platform executes asynchronously for asynchronous subscriptions and synchronously for synchronous subscriptions.
+Developers can add the @Async annotation to execute asynchronously, achieving business asynchronous thread pool isolation.

 @Service